Ostorlab/KB/WEB_SERVICE/WEB/_HARDENING/WEB_HTTP_RP/recommendation.md

-Consider setting Referrer-Policy header to 'strict-origin-when-cross-origin' or a stricter value
+Consider setting Referrer-Policy header to 'strict-origin-when-cross-origin' or a stricter value.